eternaldensity/Sandcastle-Builder/README.md

 - Glass Extruder!
 - New Logicat related boost (costs a LOT of glass blocks)
 - Reduce boost toggle flicker
+- Puzzles weren't shuffling statement order
+- Made sure buttons in boosts have linebreaks before the buttons, for neatness

 ### 1.84
 - Added another way to unlock the new boost because previously it required the far more expensive Redunception first.
 You can get it sooner if you can afford Redunception though.